nlappenbusch/parsedmarc-dockerized/README.md

 # parsedmarc-dockerized

-Note: The standalone `parsedmarc` docker image on [DockerHub @ patschi/parsedmarc](https://hub.docker.com/r/patschi/parsedmarc) can also be used, if interested.
+Note: The standalone `parsedmarc` docker image on [DockerHub @ accolon/parsedmarc](https://hub.docker.com/r/accolon/parsedmarc) can also be used, if interested.

+This stack is based on [patschi's work](https://github.com/patschi/parsedmarc-dockerized) but also builds for and runs on ARM64 systems, e.g. the OCI Cloud Free Tier with Ampere CPUs.
+It includes a few other tweaks, too.

 ## Setup:
 1. Get basics together:
 ```
-git clone https://github.com/patschi/parsedmarc-dockerized.git /opt/parsedmarc-dockerized/
+git clone https://github.com/accolon/parsedmarc-dockerized.git /opt/parsedmarc-dockerized/
 cd /opt/parsedmarc-dockerized/ && cp data/conf/parsedmarc/config.sample.ini data/conf/parsedmarc/config.ini
 ```